 The SAC as opportunity and barrier for Hampton Development

-It was felt that although the wildlife value (newts and stonewort) had acted as a significant brake on development and clearly had put extra cost and delay on the plan, it was precisely this unique set of circumstances and the peculiar nature of the habitat that had given Hampton its sense of place and high percentage of greenspace.
-Without the designation there was a clear consensus that there would have been much more housing.
+It was felt that although the wildlife value (newts and stonewort) had acted as a significant brake on development and clearly had put extra cost and delay on the plan, however it was precisely this unique set of circumstances and the need for an innovative drainage system that had given Hampton its sense of place and high percentage of greenspace.
+Without the designation and a need for SUDS there was a clear consensus that there would have been much more housing.

-This raised the opportunity of improved communication and awareness about the outstanding nature conservation value so close to the site.
-There was clear support for greater community involvement in the management of the site.
+This raised the opportunity of improved communication and awareness about the outstanding nature conservation value of a site so close to a new community.
+There was clear support for greater community involvement in the management of the site, and more use for educational purposes.

 The present site viewpoint did expose the harsh edge between housing and the reserve with no real buffer zone in evidence, although it was acknowledged over time that the bund we were standing on would become a green linear feature in the landscape once it had been colonised.
 The present close proximity bounded by the road magnified the conflict between people, cats and the wildlife through disturbance and interaction.